Media Studies, Minor

 Offered in: Chicago

 Media Studies is an interdisciplinary program for those interested in exploring the media and their effects and avenues of influence in society, politics, and culture.
-The media studies minor exposes students to the objective knowledge, tools and skills needed to access, analyze, evaluate and create messages using all forms of media technology.
-The minor in Media Studies serves as an effective complement of applied skills for any student choosing to major in one of the social sciences or fine arts fields.
-Courses for the Media Studies minor can only be completed at the Chicago campus.
+The Media Studies minor exposes students to the objective knowledge, tools, and skills needed to access, analyze, evaluate, and create messages using all forms of media technology.
+The minor in Media Studies serves as an effective complement to skills for any student choosing to major in one of the social sciences or fine arts fields.

 Six courses (18 credit hours) are required for the minor in Media Studies.

-- Transfer students must complete at least three MED courses (9 credit hours) at Roosevelt.
+- Transfer students must complete at least three JMS or COMM courses (9 credit hours) at 200 or 300 level Roosevelt.

 - No 100-level courses may count toward the hours required for this minor.

-- No Pass/Fail grades are accepted for this minor.
+- No pass/fail grades other than for JMS 399 MEDIA INTERNSHIP are accepted for this minor.